-An individual (who is not a partner or a member of the professional staff, including temporary staff, of the firm or a network firm) or organisation possessing skills, knowledge and experience in a field other than accounting or auditing, whose work in that field is used to assist the registered auditor in obtaining sufficient appropriate evidence.
+- Existing accountant A registered auditor currently holding an audit appointment or carrying out accounting, tax, consulting or similar professional services for a client. - External expert An individual (who is not a partner or a member of the professional staff, including temporary staff, of the firm or a network firm) or organisation possessing skills, knowledge and experience in a field other than accounting or auditing, whose work in that field is used to assist the registered auditor in obtaining sufficient appropriate evidence. - Financial interest An interest in an equity or other security, debenture, loan or other debt instrument of an entity, including rights and obligations to acquire such an interest and derivatives directly related to such interest. - Financial statements A structured representation of historical financial information, including related notes, intended to communicate an entity's economic resources or obligations at a point in time or the changes therein for a period of time in accordance with a financial reporting framework.

-Financial interest

-An interest in an equity or other security, debenture, loan or other debt instrument of an entity, including rights and obligations to acquire such an interest and derivatives directly related to such interest.

-Financial statements

-A structured representation of historical financial information, including related notes, intended to communicate an entity's economic resources or obligations at a point in time or the changes therein for a period of time in accordance with a financial reporting framework.
 The related notes ordinarily comprise a summary of significant accounting policies and other explanatory information.
-The term can relate to a complete set of financial statements, but it can also refer to a single financial statement, for example, a balance sheet, or a statement of revenues and expenses, and related explanatory notes.

-Financial statements on which the firm will express an opinion

-In the case of a single entity, the financial statements of that entity.
+The term can relate to a complete set of financial statements, but it can also refer to a single financial statement, for example, a balance sheet, or a statement of revenues and expenses, and related explanatory notes. - Financial statements on which the firm willIn the case of a single entity, the financial statements of that entity.
 In the case of consolidated financial statements, also referred to as group financial statements, the consolidated financial statements.

-Firm

-A partnership, company or sole proprietor referred to in section 381 of the Act;

-- (b) An entity that controls such parties in (a), through ownership, management or other means; and - (c) An entity controlled by such parties in (a), through ownership, management or other means.
+Firm (a) A partnership, company or sole proprietor referred to in Section 381 of the Act; (b) An entity that controls such parties in (a) , through ownership, management or other means; and (c) An entity controlled by such parties in (a) , through ownership, management or other means.
 Paragraphs 400.4 and 900.3 explain how the word "firm" is used to address the responsibility of registered auditors and firms for compliance with Parts 4A and 4B, respectively.

-Fundamental principles

-This term is described in paragraph 110.1 A1.
-Each of the fundamental principles is, in turn, described in the following paragraphs:

-Integrity R111.1

-Objectivity R112.1

-Professional competence and due care R113.1

-Confidentiality R114.1

-Professional behaviour R115.1

-Historical financial information

-Information expressed in financial terms in relation to a particular entity, derived primarily from that entity's accounting system, about economic events occurring in past time periods or about economic conditions or circumstances at points in time in the past.

-Immediate family

-A spouse (or equivalent) or dependent.

-Independence

-Independence comprises:

-- (a) Independence of mind the state of mind that permits the expression of a conclusion without being affected by influences that compromise professional judgement, thereby allowing an individual to act with integrity, and exercise objectivity and professional scepticism. - (b) Independence in appearance the avoidance of facts and circumstances that are so significant that a reasonable and informed third party would be likely to conclude that a firm's, or an audit or assurance team member's, integrity, objectivity or professional scepticism has been compromised.
+Fundamental principles term is described in paragraph 110.1 A1.
+Each of the fundamental principles turn, described in the following paragraphs: Integ rity R111.1 Obje ctivity R112.1 Profe essional competence and due care R113.1 Confi identiality R114.1 Profe ssional behaviour R115.1 Historical financial information Information expressed in financial terms in relation to a particular entity, derived primarily from that entity's accounting system, about economic events occurring in past time periods or about economic conditions or circumstances at points in time in the past.
+Immediate family A spo A spouse (or equivalent) or dependent.
+Independence Independence comprises: (a) Independence of mind - the state of mind that permits the expression of a conclusion without being affected by influences that compromise professional judgement, thereby allowing an individual to act with integrity, and exercise objectivity and professional scepticism. (b) Independence in appearance - the avoidance of facts and circumstances that are so significant that a reasonable and informed third party would be likely to conclude that a firm's, or an audit or assurance team member's, integrity, objectivity or professional scepticism has been compromised.
 As set out in paragraphs 400.5 and 900.4, references to an individual or firm being "independent" mean that the individual or firm has complied with Parts 4A and 4B, as applicable.

-Indirect financial interest

-A financial interest beneficially owned through a collective investment vehicle, estate, trust or other intermediary over which the individual or entity has no control or ability to influence investment decisions.
+Indirect financial interest st A financial interest beneficially owned through a collective investment vehicle, estate, trust or other intermediary over which the individual or entity has no control or ability to influence investment decisions.